Rick007110/Temp-Remover-V2/README.md

+# ⚠️ Important: Administrator Required

+**This application must be run as Administrator to use all features.** Some functionality, such as deleting system files, clearing Windows event logs, modifying registry entries (startup programs), and flushing DNS cache, requires elevated privileges.
+Please run this application with administrator rights for the best experience.

 # Temp Remover Revamped

 A modern, feature-rich Windows system cleaning and optimization application built with Flutter.
 This is a revamped version of the original Python "Temp Remover" application, remade in Flutter to demonstrate advanced Flutter development techniques.